Over 4 Million Californians Impacted by Power Outages During Fires

 The majority of the millions of households affected by the outages are in Los Angeles County, but many in Ventura, Orange, San Bernardino, Riverside, and San Diego counties are also being impacted as of Wednesday afternoon, KTLA reported, citing information from the California Office of Emergency Services.

-In Los Angeles County, where the Palisades, Eaton, Hurst fires have destroyed over 1,000 structures and killed at least five people, nearly 1.9 customers have been impacted by the widespread outages.
+In Los Angeles County, where the Palisades, Eaton, and Hurst fires have destroyed more than 1,000 structures and killed at least five people, nearly 1.9 customers have been impacted by the widespread outages.

 WATCH — Breitbart News Reports on Devastating Los Angeles Fire in the Pacific Palisades: